SSAFA Volunteer Knowledgebase

 • In order to ensure the confidentiality of information, any IT asset that has been used to process or store personal or sensitive information will be wiped before being reissued and must go through a physical disposal and destruction process at the end of its useful life.

-• AI capable systems are subject to a much more detailed process.
+• AI capable systems are subject to a much more detailed process involving tighter scrutiny and ethics.

 Violations